A Commanding Self-Belief

 “If you are not willing to risk the unusual, you will have to settle for the ordinary.” – Jim Rohn

 We cannot lose in the game of life where lessons are learned and wisdom is gained.
 Success arrives when we least expect it, due to the hard work and tireless commitment to greatness.
-Self-doubt is a killer of many dreams; one should conquer it before it flourishes.
+Self-doubt is a killer of many dreams that is why we should conquer it before it flourishes.
 We must avoid cowering in defeat to rising doubts, yet rise above our challenges with renewed strength.
 Doubts are persistent thoughts that vanish when we take inspired action.
-In light of this, develop an insatiable self-belief and nurture it daily.
-Become the CEO of your own life and command it with steadfast leadership.
+In light of this, learn to develop an insatiable self-belief and nurture it daily.
+Become the CEO of your life and command it with steadfast leadership.
 Don’t wait for others to acknowledge your talents, genius and gifts.
 Greet the world with passion and enthusiasm.

 Moreover, create your own definition of success.
-Don’t be lulled into other people’s definition of success since you’ll forever chase your tail trying to live up to other’s expectations.
+Don’t be lulled into other people’s definition of success since you’ll forever be chasing your tail trying to live up to other’s expectations.
 Focus on what matters and allow everything else not conducive to your potential to fall away.
 If it does not resonate with you, let it go so something better will fill its place.
 Overcome your fears and focus on what you can achieve.
 If you are pulled by your fears, you perceive life from a constrained mindset.
-Get back on your feet and make daily advances toward that which you seek.
+Trying to reach for something better while lying on your back is not conducive to your potential.
+We must get back on our feet and make daily advances toward that which we seek.
 Are you willing to play big in the game of life, even if it means losing on occasions?

 We all know success is attained through hard work and commitment.
 The mental and emotional resilience gained over time, forms a successful mindset to attract the right opportunities.
-If we wish to be remembered after we’re gone, we must live for something deeper while still alive.
+If we wish to be remembered long after we’re gone, we must live for something deeper while still alive.
 Alfred Nobel knew being an explosive’s expert was not how he intended to live out his days, so he created a new destiny.
+What actions can you take to live boldly?
+What are you afraid of?
+Are you willing to conquer your fears or be tied to simply existing instead of thriving?
 I urge you to think with the end in mind as the late Stephen Covey said.
-With this in mind, write in your diary or journal ways to play bigger than you currently are.
-Come up with five ways and review them often.
-I like to commit to a daily practice of writing down a limiting belief and working through it to transform it into an empowering belief.
-What are you willing to do to play big in the game of life?
-It is from that place you create an exceptional life using your talents, gifts and genius while following your purpose.
+From that place you create an exceptional life using your talents, gifts and genius to serve the world.